venkateshsundaram/react-client/README.md

 ## Publishing

 Before pushing your changes to Github, make sure that `version` in `package.json` is changed to newest version.
-Then run `npm install` for synchronize it to `package-lock.json` and `pnpm install` for synchronize it to `pnpm-lock.yaml`
+Then run `npm install` to synchronize `package-lock.json`

 ## Feedbacks and Issues